willuwontu/Rarity-Bundle/README.md

 7. Legendary
 8. Mythical
 9. Divine

+Unique being a special rarity.
+While it is a bit more common then Divine, it has some additional properties:
+- A player can only ever have 1 Unique card.
+- If one player has a Unique card, no other player can have that card.
+- Only one Unique card will ever show up in any given hand.

 To provide inspiration to prospective modders, here's a set of generated description for each rarity.